 What About Mainstream Repellents?

 Many mainstream bug repellents contain a chemical called DEET.
-There is a lot of fear-mongering out there surrounding DEET, and for the longest time, I thought we were supposed to avoid it.
+DEET has a lot of fear-mongering surrounding it.
+I thought we were supposed to avoid it for the longest time.
 However, I take safety against insects pretty seriously as I personally know more than a handful of people who have contracted tick and mosquito-borne illnesses, such as Lyme and encephalitis.
 These diseases are no joke, and while it depends a lot on where you live, the risk is real and the health effects significant.

 For my family personally, when we are going to be spending significant time in areas riddled with mosquitoes and ticks, such as when camping, we choose a more traditional insect repellent containing DEET.
 Many natural repellents just don’t last as long as a repellent with DEET.
 Since the broad scientific consensus is that DEET is perfectly safe, we will continue to use it in “higher risk” situations.